 Addressing Common Gate Problems

-As wood ages, it continues to bend, twist, expand, and contract with the seasons.
+Wood is a unique, ever-changing material that expands and contracts with the seasons.
 This ever-shifting material can create some painful situations for homeowners.
-We've outlined a few of the most common problems homeowners find themselves facing, plus our how team goes about fixing them.
+Below, you'll see some of the most common problems that plague homeowners, plus how team provides assistance.

 Does your gate door sag on one side as it swings open?
 This can be an irritating problem, especially if the door strikes the ground as it swings or the latch doesn’t catch when it closes.
 Sagging is often the result of insufficient support in the door’s frame.
 There’s also the possibility that the hinges aren’t securely attached to the supporting fence post.

 Our first course of action is to determine the structural weakness that is causing the sagging.
 That may lead to reinforcing the gate door with one or multiple crossboards.
 If the hinges are to blame, we can install a stronger hinge at a secure angle so that the gate door is properly supported.